 For example, it is possible to buy land in a residential or tourism area under a company name with a Hak Guna Bangunan (Right to Build) certificate.
 But foreigners can’t get business licenses in residential areas and therefore can’t operate businesses there.

 Another thing to note is green zoning.
 Green zoning preserves land for agriculture.
 You also cannot buy land in a green zone using a company name or construct buildings and structures.

 It’s essential that you check if the zoning suits your intended activities.
 Make sure your planned business activities comply with local zoning laws for the property you are considering.

 Check property zoning for free.

 Enter the address of the property in Bali.

 Our consultants will check the zoning and allowed activities.

 #3 Payment of taxes

-Note that sometimes the taxed amount covers the land, but not a building.
+Checking the payment of taxes will also give you an idea of how much you will pay in land taxes in the future.
+However, sometimes the taxed amount covers the land, but not a building.
 If you are planning on building on the property, the tax will be higher.